arunneru/my-blog-site/content/posts/lasso/first.md

 ### Some world bank development indicators ###

-First, we will download some important indicators from world bank through the WDI (World Development Indicators) package in R. You can find many online resources on how to find and download any relevant indicators.
-Here is a link for one: https://worldpoliticsdatalab.org/tutorials/data-wrangling-and-graphing-world-bank-data-in-r-with-the-wdi-package/
+Initially, we will retrieve essential indicators from the World Bank using the WDI (World Development Indicators) package in R. Numerous online resources provide guidance on locating and downloading relevant indicators.
+You can refer to this tutorial for detailed instructions: https://worldpoliticsdatalab.org/tutorials/data-wrangling-and-graphing-world-bank-data-in-r-with-the-wdi-package/

 ```{r }